Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Optimal non-linear and non-symmetric multigrid preconditioner

-Therefore, the overall computational effort of Algorithm~\ref{algo: geometric MG} is of order $\OO(\# \TT_{\ell})$ and the notationally hidden constant depends only on the initial mesh $\TT_0$, the polynomial degree $p$, the dimension $d$, and $\gamma$-shape regularity.
-In particular, the overall effort does not depend on the number $\ell + 1$ of triangulations $\TT_{0}, \dots, \TT_{\ell}$. \end{remark}
+Therefore, the overall computational complexity of Algorithm~\ref{algo: geometric MG} is of order $\OO(\# \TT_{\ell})$ and the notationally hidden constant depends only on the initial mesh $\TT_0$, the polynomial degree $p$, the dimension $d$, and $\gamma$-shape regularity.
+In particular, the overall complexity does not depend on the number $\ell + 1$ of triangulations $\TT_{0}, \dots, \TT_{\ell}$.